-Fast forward to modern times, and “Hair of the Dog” has morphed into a cheeky way to suggest that a small dose of what caused your pain (usually alcohol) might just be the cure.
+Now in modern times, “Hair of the Dog” has become a funny way to suggest something.
+People say that a small drink of alcohol might cure your hangover.

-Now, the real question is, how did we get from medieval wound treatment to nursing hangovers with a Bloody Mary?
+So how did we get from ancient wound treatment to fixing hangovers with a Bloody Mary?

 Let’s find out!